-The estimated initial value of the securities on the pricing date is \$964.919 per security, which is less than the price to public.
+The pricing date, original issue date and the other dates set forth above are subject to change, and will be set forth in the pricing supplement relating to the securities.
+The estimated initial value of the securities on the pricing date is expected to be between \$930.00 and \$980.00 per security, which will be less than the price to public.
 The market value of the securities at any time will reflect many factors and cannot be predicted with accuracy.
 See "Estimated initial value" below and "Risk Factors" beginning on page 10 of this document for additional information.

 An investment in the securities involves certain risks.
-See "Risk Factors" beginning on page 10 of this pricing supplement, page S-1 of the Equity Index Underlying Supplement and page S-1 of the prospectus supplement.
+See "Risk Factors" beginning on page 10 of this free writing prospectus, page S-1 of the Equity Index Underlying Supplement and ETF Underlying Supplement and page S-1 of the prospectus supplement.

-Neither the U.S. Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved the securities, or determined that this pricing supplement or the accompanying Equity Index Underlying Supplement, prospectus supplement or prospectus is truthful or complete.
+Neither the U.S. Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved the securities, or determined that this free writing prospectus or the accompanying Equity Index Underlying Supplement, ETF Underlying Supplement, prospectus supplement or prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-Based on the Worst Performing of the Nasdaq-100 Index®, the Russell 2000® Index and the S&P 500® Index Principal at Risk Securities
+Based on the Worst Performing of the iShares® MSCI EAFE ETF, the Nasdaq-100 Index® and the Russell 2000® Index Principal at Risk Securities